For swing dancing, below is info and advice on the (1) Casual Look and the ( 2) Vintage Look.

 Shirts — What’s comfortable.

-Button up, short sleeve shirts – rayon and nylon blends.
-I’ve found that the newer rayon and nylon/polyester blends can be comfortable for dancing.
+Button up, short sleeve shirts – rayon/nylon/cotton blends.
+I’ve found that the newer rayon/nylon/cotton blends can be comfortable for dancing.
 They dry quickly, keep their shape and hold up well after repeated washings.
 Look for shirts that are comfortable to move around in (especially as you move your arms upwards for underarm turns) and are “smooth” to the touch.
 And when wearing these type shirts, I most often wear the shirt un-tucked, which allows some air flow.

 Plain T-Shirts Underneath.
 I like to wear a plain v-neck t-shirt under my outer shirt.
 This helps soak up the some of sweat, doesn’t retain too much body heat and provides a “barrier” for helping keep the outer shirt dry.
 I take extra T-shirts and shirts to dances to change as needed.
 Taking extras T-shirts and shirts is especially important for outdoor dances (and followers really appreciate that!).

-Note: I gladly give credit to my wife Mary for her advice and expertise on vintage clothing, although she is in no way responsible for any of my fashion mistakes!
+Note: I gladly give a lot of credit to my wife Mary for her advice and expertise on vintage clothing, although she is in no way responsible for any of my fashion mistakes!